opencloudcx-riva/bootstrap/CONFIGURE.md

 </tr>
 <tr>
   <td><code>eks_map_roles</code></td>
   <td>Additional IAM roles to add to the aws-auth configmap.
+This entry can be removed or commented out if no extra roles need to be added.
   </td>
   <td>